catppuccin/obsidian/README.md

 ## About

-### Brief note on development 2023-9-3

-I am currently in the process of rewriting the theme.
-Get the theme.css file from the development branch (https://github.com/catppuccin/obsidian/tree/development) if you want to try it out.
-It's barebones ath the moment, but has fixes for some issues currently in the main branch.
-Thanks for your patience!

 This is the Catppuccin theme for the note-taking app Obsidian.
 The theme is a constant work in progress, given the quick development pace of Obsidian itself and the user-made plugin